marco-wong-1/taco-recipes/README.md

 ## Challenges
 I estimate this project took 16 hours in total.
 I spent some time in the beginning messing around with the front-end with the edamam api before deciding to create my own back-end.
 I'd guess I spent 5 hours in the back-end and 10 hours on the front-end.
 I think the most challenging part was the transfer-list I decided to implement in the add-recipe tab.
 I had to keep track of the selected and also search for ingredients that aren't selected from the database.
 Using redux helped with this problem.
 If I had more time I would probably try to create a color pattern instead of using the default material ui theme.
 In addition to creating my own alert dialog instead of using the default broswer window to confirm deletion.
+I would also like to take a crack at the bonus features, I wanted to focus on having a functioning app before adding more features but given more time I think I would be able to implement everything listed.